Early history of private equity: Regulatory and tax changes impact the boom

-In the years that would follow these events, private equity would experience its first major boom, acquiring some of the famed brands and major industrial powers of American business.
+Private equity would experience its first major boom in subsequent years, acquiring some of the famed brands and major industrial powers of American business.

 The first private equity boom (1982 to 1993)

 The decade of the 1980s is perhaps more closely associated with the leveraged buyout than any decade before or since.
 For the first time, the public became aware of the ability of private equity to affect mainstream companies, and "corporate raiders" and "hostile takeovers" entered the public consciousness.
 The decade would see one of the largest booms in private equity culminating in the 1989 leveraged buyout of RJR Nabisco, which would reign as the largest leveraged buyout transaction for nearly 17 years.
 The private equity industry would raise approximately $2.4 billion of annual investor commitments In 1980, and by the end of the decade that figure stood at $21.9 billion, marking the tremendous growth experienced.